Bruce Arians: Carson Palmer might be a ring away from Hall of Fame

-TEMPE, Ariz. -- From Bruce Arians' perspective, there's one thing -- albeit a big, bright shiny thing -- standing between Arizona Cardinals quarterback Carson Palmer and the Pro Football Hall of Fame: a Super Bowl championship.
+TEMPE, Ariz. -- From Bruce Arians' perspective, there's one thing -- albeit a big, bright, shiny thing -- standing between Arizona Cardinals quarterback Carson Palmer and the Pro Football Hall of Fame: a Super Bowl championship.

-"Well, statistically, if you put a ring on his finger, he probably has a chance to be talked about for the Hall of Fame because of his statistics," Arians said, when asked how a championship would change the perception of Palmer.
+"Well, statistically, if you put a ring on his finger, he probably has a chance to be talked about for the Hall of Fame because of his statistics," Arians said, when asked how a championship would affect Palmer's candidacy for a spot in Canton.

-But Palmer said Wednesday that he's not concerned with his stats or the Hall of Fame.
+But Palmer said Wednesday that he's not concerned with his stats, nor does he daydream about the Hall of Fame.

 "Really haven't thought about that," he said.
 "I've thought about a championship a lot."